Webhooks

 **Jan 12**

-status:ACTIVE->PENDING_CANCELLATION.
-Then on the same day or the next day, customer gets cancelled andcustomer.cancelledevent is triggered.
+* &#x20;if cancellation policy is end of billing cycle, customer `status`: `ACTIVE` -> `PENDING_CANCELLATION` .
+Then on the same day or the next day, customer gets cancelled and `customer.cancelled` event is triggered.&#x20;

 *For stores with cancellation policy set to **immediate:***